 2012 (work in progress)

-We then worked with Cecil Slaughter, a choreographer in St. Louis, to create a dance performance based on our militia footage.
+In the summer and fall of 2012, we worked with Cecil Slaughter, a choreographer in St. Louis, to create a dance performance based on our militia footage.
 We filmed two versions of the dance performance: one in a forest, and another on stage with lights, music and a video projection at the Mertz Dance Studio at Washington University.

 For an exhibition at Optica Center for Contemporary Art in Montreal (Oct 20-Dec 1, 2012), we made a two-channel video installation that combines footage of the dance performances with the militia footage from which the performances are derived.
 See installation views below.

 Posse Comitatus will be exhibited at the Palais de Tokyo in Paris from June 20 - September 8, 2013).
 This project will include both dance performance and video installation.

 The photo gallery requires at least Flash 9.0.28!